bobbingwide/bigram/README.md

 1. None yet

 ## Upgrade Notice
-# 0.6.1
+# 0.7.0
-* Update for new taxonomies: supplied-by and synthesised-by
+Update for improved sampling and display of SB links and improved form for Submit bigram.

 ## Changelog
-# 0.6.1
+# 0.7.0
-* Added: Add new taxonomies: supplied-by and synthesised-by #43
+* Changed: Update wp-scripts to v27.4.0 #40
+* Changed: Generate Seen before posts using blocks #4
+* Changed: SB link creation: Replace logic filtering `the_content` to filter the output for specific block rendering #4
+* Changed: Update bigram sampling logic #4
+* Changed: Display taxonomies as drop down select lists #43
-* Tested: With WordPress 6.4.3
+* Tested: With WordPress 6.5.4
 * Tested: PHP 8.3
 * Tested: With PHPUnit 9.6